alexhorn/libhueble/README.md

-# laemp
+# lämp

-A bridge that allows you to control your Bluetooth-capable Philips Hue lights via HomeKit
+A bridge that allows you to control your Bluetooth-capable Philips Hue lights via HomeKit.